arahi7860/react-component-lifecycle/readme.md

 Our component would see that our data is `undefined` and either render a blank/empty component or throw an error.

-How do we incorporate third party libraries like `fetch` or `axios` with React?
+How do we incorporate third party libraries like `fetch` with React?
 It sounds complicated...
 Do we put that in render?

-This lesson will introduce the Component Life Cycle: hooks that are fired at different states of a components "life" for solving the problems described above, as well as many others.
+This lesson will introduce the Component Lifecycle: hooks that are fired at different stages of a component's "life" for solving the problems described above, as well as many others.

-So, what is the Component Life Cycle?
+So, what is the Component Lifecycle?

 ## The Component Life Cycle